A Backpacker's guide to Australian tax and other topics

 entitled to remain in Australia for 12 months, work for half of that time but must not stay at any one job for more than six months.
 While in Australia, he can apply to have his visa extended from 12 months to 24 months (class 417 only).
 To qualify for the extension, he must, in general, have spent at least three months working in agriculture in rural areas.
 Australia has reciprocal

 Working Holiday (class 417) visa arrangements with UK, Ireland, Canada, Norway, Sweden, Finland, Estonia, Denmark, Netherlands, Germany, Belgium, France, Italy, Malta, Cyprus, Japan, Korea, Hong Kong and Taiwan.
-Australia also has Working Holiday (class 462) visa arrangements with Indonesia, Malaysia, Thailand, Bangladesh, Turkey, Argentina, Urguay, Chile and USA.
+Australia also has Working Holiday (class 462) visa arrangements with Indonesia, Malaysia, Thailand, Bangladesh, Turkey, Argentina, Urguay, Chile, USA, Poland, Portugal and Spain.
 The main difference between class 417 and 462 is that class 462 cannot be extended.

 can also apply for other temporary work visas or even a permanent visa while in Australia provided, of course, that he otherwise qualifies.
 In recent years, the normal way of achieving permanent residency in Australia is to a) arrive in Australia on a temporary working visa, b) then obtain an employer-sponsored temporary work visa and c) apply for permanent residency after two years.
 The most popular visas applied for by backpackers whilst in Australia are a) employer-sponsored temporary work visas and b) permanent residency visas.
 If a backpacker applies for a permanent visa, then in judging his eligibility, he will be awarded extra points for having